A Changing Organisation

 Representative cricket and tours

 Players of Member clubs are eligible to represent the Conference play at the highest standard of amateur cricket including fixtures against the Midlands Club Cricket Conference, League Cricket Conference, MCC and touring ICC Associate and Affiliate countries and County 2nd XIs.
-The Conference has always fielded men's XIs and from 2011 have embarked on a programme of Women's and U21/25 fixtures.
+The Conference has always fielded mens XIs, and from 2011 have embarked on a programme of Womens, and U-25 fixtures.

 The Conference arranges regular overseas tours.
-In recent years this has included tours to Australia, the West Indies, Denmark, Oman and Jersey.
+In recent years this has included tours to Australia, the West Indies, Denmark, Oman, Italy, and annually to Jersey.
+We had a Centenary tour to Grenada and Barbados in November 2015.

 Fixtures and grounds bureaux